A Hike Through Berlin’s History

 By Isabelle Kagan

 When you think of hiking, what do you think of?
 Probably a picturesque mountain landscape with trees, forests, and fresh air.
-Yet cities also have distinct environments, and their own unique landscape that one can hike through.
+Yet cities also have distinct environments and their own unique landscape that one can hike through.

 In Berlin, Germany, a major historical symbol still stands, and you can follow its path for 96 miles.

 According to Paul Sullivan, a dedicated urban hiker and tour leader, “the only real way to understand a large, unwieldy metropolis like Berlin is by exploring it at street level.”

 Berlin Wall Trail

-The Berlin wall still stands, a remnant from the Cold war that separated communist East Germany from capitalist West Berlin, preventing citizens from fleeing over the border.
+The Berlin Wall still stands, a remnant from the Cold war that separated communist East Germany from capitalist West Berlin, preventing citizens from fleeing over the border.

-Following the walk of history will bring you to key areas of the city but also bring you to lesser known points.
+Following the walk of history will bring you to key areas of the city but also bring you to lesser-known points.

 One of the best ways to experience the history of the wall is to go on a guided walking tour, like the ones offered by Slow Travel Berlin.
 These last from 2-4 hours, cost 15 euro, and are limited to six people each to keep maximum interaction possible with the least amount of interruptions.

 Each city district is linked to a recreational area through these green walks, as well as to neighboring areas in the state of Brandenburg.
 As one of the “greenest cities in Europe,” according to Sullivan, the Green Walks are a distinct way to experience nature in the large city.

-Sullivan states the best way to experience it is to “take advantage of the flat terrain and rent a bicycle or just walk.
+Sullivan said the best way to experience it is to “take advantage of the flat terrain and rent a bicycle or just walk.
 This way you get to pop your head into unrefurbished courtyards still riddled with bullet holes, or discover one of the small art galleries and independent cafés.”

-The River Spree/Berlin Glacial Valley Walk covers over 60 miles and is the largest of the Green Walks.
+This walk covers over 60 miles and is the largest of the Green Walks.
 Following a river through the city, hence the name, this walk is relatively flat as it passes through Berlin’s glacial valley.

-The Heiligensee Walk takes you from urban Berlin into rural woodlands and is around 15 miles total.
+takes you from urban Berlin into rural woodlands and is around 15 miles total.
 “When you reach the Greenwich Promenade along the lake “Tegeler See”, Berlin’s only real lakeside promenade, you once again enter the hustle and bustle of urban life.
 Directly behind the Greenwich Promenade, the route turns across the spreading “Tegeler Forst” woodlands.”

 In Grunewald, a forest within the city limits, hiking trails beckon visitors and locals alike.